 Read More »Freeze Dried vs. Dehydrated Backpacking Meals and Ingredients

 Freeze-dried or dehydrated?
 That is the question.
 When making your own backpacking meals, is it nobler to buy freeze-dried ingredients or dehydrate them yourself in a food dehydrator?
-I think it really comes down to how you want to spend your time and how complicated your meals are.
-I spent one …
+I think it really comes down to how you want to spend your time …

 Read More »GLOP Backpacking Meals – Easy to Make, Easy to Clean Up

 Many people like to eat freeze-dried backpacking meals on overnight trips or dehydrate their own food and make freezer-bag dinners because you just add hot water to them and they don’t require any cleanup.
-But I don’t mind cooking a hot dinner after a hard day of hiking, although I …
+But I don’t mind cooking a hot dinner …

 Read More »Backpacking Tips and Tricks: Carrying a Backup Spoon

 “Oh crap.
 I forgot to bring my spoon,” said a backpacker I’d just met at the campsite.
 I know that exact feeling.
-I’ve left my big plastic backpacking spoon at home on the drying rack next to the kitchen sink too many times to count.
-After a long day of …
+I’ve left my big plastic backpacking spoon at home on the drying rack next to the kitchen sink too many …

 Read More »Best Backpacking Stoves and Pots for Cooking Simple One Pot Meals

-Simple one pot backpacking meals are a great option if you want more variety in your backpacking diet, you want to eat real food with less preservatives, or you want to adapt your meals to seasonal or locally available ingredients that you encounter on your hike.
-But if your existing stove …
+Simple one pot backpacking meals are a great option if you want more variety in your backpacking diet, you want to eat real food with less preservatives, or you want to adapt your meals to seasonal or locally available ingredients that you encounter …

-Read More »How to Fight Backpacking Meal Fatigue
+Read More »How to Choose a Backpacking Stove and Pot

 Read More »